dkleehammer/carbon/README.md

 console.info('M1 count: ', M1.count, ' | M2 count: ', M2.count);
 ```

-You can also create factory modules that will create a new instance each time you inject it.
+You can also create factory modules that will create a new instance each time you use/inject it.
 Simply return the constructor function instead
 of an object.
 ```javascript
 carbon.module('Factory1', function() {